 Seek Legal Counsel

 - Get in touch with a divorce attorney as soon as you are able to.
 They will be able to advise you on how to best move forward with your situation.
-Some law firms, like Morales Law, offer complimentary consultations to discuss your case specific issues and advise you on what to expect during your divorce.
+Some law firms, like Morales Law, P.C., offer complimentary consultations to discuss your case specific issues and advise you on what to expect during your divorce.
 It is best to use these consultations to your advantage to figure out which lawyer is the best fit for your case.

 Gather Financial Records